stephenkostas/liferay-docs/discover/portal/articles/02-web-experience-management/04-publishing-content-dynamically/01-organizing-content-with-tags-and-categories.markdown

 features are targeted vocabularies, single/multi-valued vocabularies, and separated widgets for every vocabulary.

++$$$

+**Tip:** You can create tags and categories for Users and Organizations.
+Any categories for Users and Organizations must be created in the Global scope, and any tags applied to them will only appear in tag management in the Global scope.
+Tags and categories for Organizations and Users will only appear in the Global scope and will not be categorized with items that are scoped to a site or page.

+$$$

 ### Targeted Vocabularies [](id=targeted-vocabularies)

 Targeted Vocabularies allow you to decide which vocabularies can be applied to